 Georgia does not require voters to register by party.
 However, to vote in the primary election, you must choose a Democratic or Republication ballot to have the presidential candidates on the ballot.

-The runoff vote on July 21 is a follow up to the previous election.
+The runoff vote on August 11 (originally July 21) is a follow up to the previous election.
 During a runoff vote, you must vote for the same party you did in the primary.
 If you didn’t vote in the primary, or you voted nonpartisan, you may still participate in the runoff and are eligible to vote for either party.

 |Tuesday||November 3||General Election|